SK11GS/Builders-Glitch/Usecases/US3-hiringmanager-match.md

 # Use case - Candidate resume submission

-This use case is about allowing candidates to submit a resume, refine the resume, and generate an anonymized summary.
+This use case enables hiring managers to view an anonymized resume summary, purchase access to unlock the full resume, and export it to their external HR systems.

 ## Involved containers
 <Container image goes here>